Tzfatilab/Telomere-Analyzer/README.md

 arg[2]: The output directory
 arg[3]: The format of the files: fastq (default) or fasta

+Before running the nanotel: check the default args of the functions: you may want tochange some arguments such as the pattern, min_density ect...

 To run it: use the commane:
 " Rscript --vanilla nanotel.R input_dir output_dir file_format "